Shopping Cart

 Alzheimer’s is a progressive brain disease that slowly erodes memory, thinking, and independence.
 It’s the most common cause of dementia and despite decades of research, there’s still no cure.
 The drugs we have today offer only modest benefits, often focused on slowing symptoms, not reversing them.

 That’s where stem cell therapy for Alzheimer’s comes in.
-Scientists are exploring whether certain types of stem cells can reduce inflammation, protect brain cells, and maybe even regenerate parts of the brain damaged by the disease.
+Scientists are exploring whether certain types of stem cells can reduce inflammation, protect brain cells & maybe even regenerate parts of the brain damaged by the disease.

 In this article, we’ll break down how stem cells treat Alzheimer’s, the latest research and where treatment might be available today.